francesco-puppo/Personal-Website-2023/content/posts/2023-02-24-norway-photos.md

 Last year I was in Norway for my honeymoon and I was blown away every day of our road trip by the incredible landscape.

-Everywhere you look there was something worth shooting.
-Hopefully I was able to capture some of that magic...
+Everywhere you looked there was something worth shooting; hopefully I was able to capture some of that magic...

 <div class="photo-grid">